 The Fun Factor

 Thirdly, Listen to the pro-surfers talking about their contest heats.
 Kelly Slater was a perfect example in his heat against Bruce Irons at Teahupo'o in 2005.
 In his post heat interview, he described his feelings of getting up-tight about getting the wrong waves and that he was going to lose, then he decided to just have fun and he got a perfect 10 and won.

 Why?
 Because, every surfer knows if you are not thinking too much and just having fun, you are going to surf your best and everything will go right.

 Listen to other pro surfers and they will say things like, I changed the song in my head and this is my point.

 You know those days when you are leaving to go to work, school or where ever it is you go everyday and there is a tune playing on the TV, radio and it is in your head all day and won't go away.
 That haunting tune is the best frame of mind for surfing, because it means that you are not thinking too much.

 It's actually why you get old surfers like me that have surfed all their lives, because when we paddle out, we leave all our worries and problems on the beach.
-It's our meditation time.
+It's our meditation and have fun time.

 So get a tune in your head, it doesn't have to be in the top 100 greatest hits, my favourite is the theme to the 'Brady Bunch'.
 Google it, if you are too young to know who Marsha Brady is.